 Rotator cuff surgery may be performed using an arthroscope.
 An arthroscope is a small, tube-shaped instrument that is inserted into a joint.
 It consists of a system of lenses, a small video camera, and a light for viewing.
 The camera is connected to a monitoring system that allows the doctor to view a joint through a very small incision.
-The arthroscope is often used in conjunction with other tools that are inserted through another incision.
+The arthroscope is often used along with other tools that are inserted through another incision.

 As with any surgical procedure, complications can occur.
-Some possible complications may include, but are not limited to, the following:
+Some possible complications may include:

 The joint pain may not be relieved by the surgery.
 You may not recover full range of motion in the shoulder joint.